alonkrifcher/webtest/documentation-jekyll-master/_collections/Partner_Integrations/03_Attribution_Integrations.md

 __Step 4: Confirming the Integration__

-Once Appboy recieves attribution data from Appsflyer, the status connection indicator on ["3rd Party Integrations" > "Attribution"][14] will change to green and a timestamp of the last successful request will be included.
+Once Appboy recieves attribution data from AppsFlyer, the status connection indicator on ["3rd Party Integrations" > "Attribution"][14] will change to green and a timestamp of the last successful request will be included.
 Note that this will not happen until we receive data about an __attributed__ install.
-Organic installs, which should be excluded by the Appsflyer Push API, are ignored by our API and are not counted when determining if a successful connection was established.
+Organic installs, which should be excluded by the AppsFlyer Push API, are ignored by our API and are not counted when determining if a successful connection was established.

 ### Apsalar
 __Step 1: Integration Requirements__